Ek21000/LastJoinedDiscordBot/README.md

 ## VERSION 1.0

 ## ABOUT ME
-This discord bot is designed to help users by creating a voice channel wich always displays the last joined user of a discord server in a vc check proof.jpeg for more info
+This discord bot is designed to help users by creating a voice channel wich always displays the last joined user of a discord server in a vc.
+It can only run on replit. https://replit.com/@TopClips/LastJoined-2?v=1

 ## SETUP
 1 - Create A VC.
 You can call it anything then copy the ID of the VC an paste it into index.js where it says "Your Vc Id"